The Cardiothoracic Transplantation Laboratory in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital is dedicated to:

 A central proposition in scientific literature is that MHC-driven T and/or B cell responses play a necessary role in CAV.
 However, we have utilized a novel system of semi-allogeneic cardiac transplants between parental donors and F1 hybrid recipients to provide evidence that NK cells, members of the innate immune system, also contribute to the generation of CAV in mice.
 This finding marks the first demonstration that NK cells participate in the chronic rejection of solid organ allografts.
 Recent experiments have shown that the NK cell-triggered pathway is also involved in the CAV induced by alloantibodies and viral infections.
 Thus, targeting NK cells may prove to be an effective way to prevent CAV in human heart transplant recipients.

-We are collaborating with David H. Sachs, MD, and Kazuhiko Yamada, MD, in studies aimed at preventing hyperacute and delayed xenograft rejection, which should bring us closer to xenotransplantation in patient care.
-Ultimately, donor hearts and lungs from genetically-manipulated miniature swine that do not express the target antigen for human natural antibodies (Gal-T KO pig) will be transplanted orthotopically into baboons treated with either standard triple-drug immunosuppression or a tolerance induction protocol comprising bone marrow transplantation (mixed chimerism) and/or en bloc vascularized donor thymus transplantation.
+We are studying how to prevent hyperacute and delayed xenograft rejection in pig-to-primate lung transplantation, which should bring us closer making lung xenotransplantation in patients a reality.
+Donor lungs from genetically-manipulated miniature swine that do not express the target antigen for human natural antibodies (Gal-T KO pig) but do express relevant human proteins (i.e., CD47 and CD55) will be transplanted orthotopically into baboons treated with either standard triple-drug immunosuppression or a tolerance induction protocol comprising bone marrow transplantation (mixed chimerism).

 MGH Hotline 12.3.10 Members of the MGH Transplant Center gathered in the Bigelow Amphitheater Nov.
 17 to hear Joren Madsen, MD, DPhil, director of the MGH Transplant Center; Jay A. Fishman, MD, associate director of the center; and Debra J. Doroni, MBA, executive director of the center and the Department of Surgery, unveil the Transplant Center's new strategic plan.